Quincy, Florida: Lynchings

 In 1929, Will Larkins was accused of an attack on a white 13 year old Quincy school girl, for which he was quickly indicted.
 As Larkins was being transferred he was taken by a mob of 40 masked men from Sheriff Gregory of Gadsden county, near Madison and Live Oak.
 When he was kidnapped by the mob he was being taken to the Duval county jail in a series of moves that newspapers claimed were for his safe keeping.
 After his capture by the mob Larkins was carried back to Quincy, near the railroad grade crossing, shot to death and hanged with wire, his body was then dragged through the street tied to an automobile and burned at the area where the mob thought the accused committed his crime.
 Though Governor Carlton promised an inquiry and investigators were put on the case in late 1929, no mention of Will Larkins, except for the NAACP lynching lists of 1929, is made again in newspapers of the time.
 Larkins was the third man lynched in Florida that year.

 In 1941, A. C. Williams was accused of robbery and the attempted rape of a 12-year-old white girl.
 The account of the details makes the accusation very improbable, but Williams did not live long enough to be tried for the crime.
 He was kidnapped from jail by a group of white men, and although they both shot him and hanged him, Williams survived.
 After learning he was alive, the sheriff formed a search party.
 His family was aware the sheriff had been involved in the lynching, and hid him.
 Williams needed medical attention and since the hospitals in the Quincy area would not treat a black person, he needed to be transported to Florida A&M University in Tallahassee.
 The following day a group of masked men kidnapped him from the ambulance and killed him.
 His body was dumped on his mother's porch.

 Resistance to Jim Crow

 In the 1920s, blacks in Quincy including A. I. Dixie repeatedly tried to form political organizations and vote, and protest brutal labor conditions, but were suppressed by violence from whites.
 Dixie was flogged repeatedly for his efforts.
 Later, in 1964, Dixie hosted Congress of Racial Equality student activists, while his daughter Linda organized a sit-in, and Jewell Dixie became the first African American to run for Gadsden County Sheriff.

 All American City

 In 1996, Quincy was recognized as an All American City.

 Geography

 Quincy is located in central Gadsden County in the rolling hills of North Florida.

 According to the United States Census Bureau, the city has a total area of 20.5 km2, of which 0.04 km2, or 0.18%, is water.

+Climate

+Quincy has a humid subtropical climate (Köppen: Cfa) with long, hot summers and short, mild winters.